 These prices don’t include taxes.
 To convert yen prices into your local value, use a converter like Xe.com.

-However, except for Akiba-Hobby (be sure that there is “ovs” in the URL and not “ec”) these shops don’t offer overseas shipping.
+However, except for Akiba-Hobby (be sure that there is “ovs” in the URL and not “ec”) all these shops don’t offer overseas shipping.
 You must rely on proxy/forwarding services.

 Proxy service: you send them the links of what you want to buy and they’ll buy them for you and then ship them once they arrive to their warehouse.
 You have to pay them twice: the first time when they give you a quota for your purchases and the second time for shipping.
 There are lots of services of this type in the web, all of them with an English interface and their fees: when I started to buy BUTAOTOME albums in September 2012, I used Noppin, then I switched to OtakuRepublic (the items they have “in stock” actually come from the doujin shops and while they look overpriced, the prices include shipping and fees. and they can also accept particular requests pretty much like a proxy) after some years.
 I’ve also used Zenmarket for a while.
 Now I mostly use Tenso (see below) or just asked my friends in Japan to buy and ship for me.
 A friend also highly recommended Dejapan.